halostatue/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 chezmoi, by default, operates on your home directory but this can be overridden with the `--destination` command line flag or by specifying `destDir` in your config file, and could even be the root directory (`/` or `C:\`).
-This allows you, in theory, to use chezmoi to manage any file in your filesystem, but this usage is extremely strongly discouraged.
+This allows you, in theory, to use chezmoi to manage any file in your file system, but this usage is extremely strongly discouraged.

 If your needs extend beyond modifying a handful of files outside your target